 A doctor uses a small knife (scalpel) to remove an entire lump or an area of abnormal skin, including a portion of normal skin down to or through the fatty layer of skin.

-We are planning to offer Mohs Surgery in 2017.
-This is a specialised surgical technique used for removing skin cancer.
+Mohs micrographic surgery is a specialised surgical method for removing certain types of skin cancer.